coriouslien/cuda-gemm-kernels/sgemm/sgemm1/profiling/NCU_Profiling.md

 The Cause: A warp stalls with MIO Throttle when the MIO instruction queue is full.
 The MIO pipeline on the SM handles specific, specialized instructions: shared memory instructions, special math instructions (like fast sine, cosine, square root, or MUFU instructions), and dynamic branches.
-The Impact: Your kernel is trying to execute too many of these specific instructions back-to-back.
+The Impact: The kernel is trying to execute too many of these specific instructions back-to-back.
 The hardware queue gets backed up, throttling the scheduler and preventing it from issuing any new instructions to that warp.
 How to Fix It:
 a.
 Reduce the density of shared memory accesses (e.g., by loading data into registers and doing multiple math operations before writing back to shared memory).
 b.
-If using heavy trigonometric or transcendental math, check if you can use faster, less precise compiler flags (like --use_fast_math) if your accuracy requirements allow for it.
+If using heavy trigonometric or transcendental math, check if you can use faster, less precise compiler flags (like --use_fast_math) if the accuracy requirements allow for it.
 c.
-Minimize divergent branching in your code.
+Minimize divergent branching in the code.
 Note: --use_fast_math is a compiler flag passed to the NVIDIA CUDA Compiler (nvcc).
 It instructs the compiler to aggressively optimize floating-point math operations, prioritizing execution speed over strict mathematical precision and standard compliance.